How to Sanitize Water In An Emergency

 Filter Water

-Many portable water filters are effective in removing pathogenic microorganisms such as Cryptosporidium and Giardia from drinking water.
-In choosing a portable water filter, select the one with a pore size small enough to filter out parasites.
+Many portable water filters remove pathogenic microorganisms such as Cryptosporidium and Giardia from drinking water.
+When choosing a portable water filter, select one with a pore size small enough to filter out parasites.
 Most portable water filters don’t remove viruses or bacteria.

 There are filters with labels “reverse osmosis” that remove Cryptosporidium.
 Some other types of filters function as micro-straining.